kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. Mandibular nerve
 	E. Inferior alveolar nerve
 #### Answer: D. Mandibular nerve - *FALSE* = E. Inferior alveolar nerve
+- Branches of the posterior division of mandibular nerve supply tongue and oral cavity
+- Lingual Nerve
+	- Sensory to anterior two-thirds of tongue
+	- also contains within it *chorda tympani* - taste
+- **Inferior Alveolar Nerve** branch
+	- passes through inferior alveolar foramen of mandible
+	- supplies sensation to lower teeth
+	- ends as Mental Nerve as it emerges from mental foramen
+		- suppling sensation to skin overlying chin and lower lip

 ### Q62
 Which of the following statements about *salivary gland tumours* is FALSE?

-	A. 80% of parotid gland tumours are benign - T
+	A. 80% of parotid gland tumours are benign
-	B. 15% of salivary gland neoplasms are submandibular - T
+	B. 15% of salivary gland neoplasms are submandibular
-	C. Excision of the submandibular gland can result in Frey syndrome - FALSE
+	C. Excision of the submandibular gland can result in Frey syndrome
-	D. Malignant parotid tumours can cause facial nerve palsy - T
+	D. Malignant parotid tumours can cause facial nerve palsy
-	E. Adenolymphoma of the parotid (Warthin's tumour) is benign - T
+	E. Adenolymphoma of the parotid (Warthin's tumour) is benign
 #### Answer: B. 15% of salivary gland neoplasms are submandibular - *FALSE* = C. Excision of the submandibular gland can result in Frey syndrome
 - The parotid gland is known as the 80% gland because:
 	- 80% of salivary tumours are found in the parotid